A Revisiting of the Pressure Elimination for a Fluid-Structure PDE Interaction and Its Implications: Elimination of the pressure

-The following is the approach which was taken in these works.
+The following is the approach which was taken in \cite{avalos2007semigroup} and \cite{avalos2008maximality}.
 For the sake of simplicity, we consider the linear (Stokes) version of the FSI.
-The associated pressure $p(t)$ necessarily satisfies the following elliptic problem: For the linear version of the given fluid-structure PDE we have:
+The associated pressure $p(t)$ necessarily satisfies the following elliptic problem:

-Such characterization of the pressure for uncoupled flows was known among applied analysts, see e.g. \cite{doering1995navier}, where a characterizing BVP for the pressure is formally undertaken with respect to uncoupled Euler's equations.
-As such, the pressure then admits of the presentation:
+Such characterization of the pressure for uncoupled flows has been long recognized, see e.g. \cite{doering1995navier}, where a characterizing BVP for the pressure is formally undertaken with respect to uncoupled Euler's equations.
+As such, the pressure then admits of the formal representation:

 where the ``Dirichlet'' map $D_s$ is defined by:

 and the ``Neumann'' map $N_f$ is the map defined by: